Severo Ochoa Programme 2024-2028

 (Train, Grow, Impact)

-11. Promotion of the “Gender Equity Plan”.
-Example of key activities: Enhancement of the successful and well-received financial support programme for young mother researchers, launched under the first Severo Ochoa programme.
+- Promotion of the “Gender Equity Plan”.
+Examples of key activities include the expansion of the successful and well-received financial support programme for early-career researcher mothers launched under the first Severo Ochoa programme.
+In this context, two calls have been launched so far (2025 and 2026), resulting in the award of three grants for Non-Tenure Track Assistant Research Professors and five grants for postdoctoral researchers.

 Conclusion

-To sum up, the new Severo Ochoa Strategic Programme will not only strengthen ISGlobal's research capacity, but will also enhance international scientific leadership and impact, improve the research environment and work to attract new talent.
+To sum up, this new Severo Ochoa Strategic Programme will not only strengthen ISGlobal’s research capacity, but also enhance its international scientific leadership and impact, improve the research environment, and help attract new talent.

 Our Team